 “Women, peace and security” is one of the focuses of Germany’s Security Council membership in 2019 and 2020.
 Together with Peru, Germany is assuming the co chairmanship of the Informal Expert Group on Women, Peace and Security.
 During his first trip to the United Nations since the start of Germany’s Security Council membership in January 2019, Foreign Minister Maas will chair an exchange with experts and member states on national action plans on “Women, peace and security” in the Middle East.
 During the German Security Council presidency in April, a session on protection against sexual violence in conflicts is planned.

-Security Council Resolution 1325 (2000) is primarily aimed at promoting the active involvement of women in all phases of conflict prevention and conflict management as well as protecting women and girls from sexual violence and rape in situations of armed conflict.
+The United Nations Security Council already regularly considers the role of women in peacekeeping and in conflicts.
+Security Council Resolution 1325 (2000) and its subsequent resolutions are primarily aimed at promoting the active involvement of women in all phases of conflict prevention and conflict management as well as protecting women and girls from sexual violence and rape in situations of armed conflict.